 We will make every effort to include students who are left out

-We will report all incidents of bullying behaviour
+We will report all incidents of bullying behaviour – Athy College is a telling school

-We will not touch another student’s belongings without their permission
+We will not touch another student’s belongings without their permission.

-Possible School Charter for a Positive School Climate
+Sample School Charter for a Positive School Climate

 The school acknowledges the right of each member of the school community to enjoy school in a secure environment.